 -Available to work in the Washington, DC area during your periods of employment

-Open for International Students: US citizens can apply for these endowments.
+Scholarship Open for International Students: US citizens can apply for these scholarships.

 Number of award(s): Not Known